 Exploring Flight Booking Options

 The longer the flight, the more the alternative research matters—and the more variables can be involved.
 If you’re flying from Australia to London, for example, there are a whole slew of places you could be stopping on the way, either as a plane change or a place to visit for a while.
 If you search on one booking site or directly on Qantas for this combination, it may be $1,500 to get there quickly, with a one-hour plane change somewhere.
 But it’s only $685 in mid-June for a rock bottom fare on Philippine Airlines with a long layover.
-You’ll often only find that out by using some lesser-known booking sites like Vayama or Google Flights.
+You’ll often only find that out by using a service like Google Flights.

 Is that the end of it though?
 Maybe not.
 There may be airlines flying between those destinations that don’t participate in those online travel agency sites.
 In North America that could be Southwest, Volaris, or Allegiant.
 In Asia it could be a dozen airlines you have never heard of.
 Do some searching around.
 One tip I’ve found helpful is to check the actual airport site of where you’re leaving from or arriving in.
 They often list all the airlines that use that airport, sometimes with links to their site.